bpfverif/agni/README.md

 --------------------------------------------------------------------------------

 ## (2.1 & 2.2) Verification and POC synthesis for eBPF range analysis (3-4 hours)

-In the paper, we verify the soundness of the eBPF verifier's range analysis.
-To do this for a given kernel version, we check the correctness of 36 abstract operators using our verification conditions gen (§4.1) and sro (§4.2).
-When our soundness checks fail, we synthesis a concrete proof-of-concept (PoC) program that demonstrates the mismatch between abstract values maintained by the verifier and the concrete execution of the eBPF program.
-To keep the experiment short, we will make the following simplifications to the experiment:
+First, we check the correctness of 36 abstract operators corresponding to 36 eBPF instructions (page 6 in the paper) using our verification conditions `gen` (§4.1) and `sro` (§4.2).
+When our soundness checks fail, we synthesize proof-of-concept (PoC) programs that demonstrate the mismatch between abstract values maintained by the verifier and the values in a concrete execution of the eBPF program.
+To keep the experiment short, we will make the following
+simplifications:

-- We will only run the experiment for kernel version 5.9
+- We will only run the experiment for kernel v5.9
-- For kernel version 5.9, checking all the eBPF operators for soundness take a long time (~12 hours).
-In this experiment, we provide a script which will accept a reduced list of eBPF operators which are known to be unsound.
-The experiment will then confirm that the reduced list of eBPF operators is indeed unsound.
+- For kernel v5.9, checking all the eBPF operators for soundness take a long time (~12 hours).
+In this experiment, we provide a script which will accept a reduced list of eBPF instructions whose abstract semantics are known to be unsound.
+The experiment will then confirm that the reduced list of eBPF instructions is indeed unsound.
-- The synthesized PoC programs will be for demonstrative purposes since constructing a full BPF program from our generated POCs requires some manual effort.
+- The synthesized PoC programs will be for demonstrative purposes only.
+Constructing a full eBPF program from our generated POCs requires some manual effort.
 For the review, we will forgo this step.
-We directly provide the reviewers with constructed eBPF programs that manifest unsound behaviors.
+In part 3, we directly provide full eBPF programs that manifest unsound behaviors in an actual kernel.

-### Run the script
-The script `bpf_alu_jmp_synthesis.py` performs the verification and synthesis for a specific set of instructions and a specific kernel version.
+### Run the script to perform the verification and synthesis
-To make the verification faster, we will choose only those operators which are known to be unsound.
+The script uses the encodings we previously generated, present in `/home/cav23-artifact/bpf-encodings-5.9`.
+The `ver_set` argument is used to restrict our verification to a reduced list of eBPF instructions.

 ```
-cd bpf_verification/src
+cd /home/cav23-artifact/bpf-verification/src
 python3 bpf_alu_jmp_synthesis.py --kernver 5.9 --encodings_path /home/cav23-artifact/bpf-encodings --ver_set BPF_AND_32 BPF_SUB BPF_JGT BPF_JSLE BPF_JEQ BPF_JNE BPF_JSGT BPF_JSGE BPF_OR_32 BPF_JLT BPF_OR BPF_AND BPF_JGE BPF_JSLT BPF_JLE
 ```

-### Expected Result for Short Version
+### Expected result

-The results should be similar to the output given below - note that the order of instruction verification and synthesis might differ but the tables should be the same.
+The expected output should be similar to the one below.
+Note that the order of instruction verification and synthesis might differ but the tables should be the same.

 ```
 --------------------------------------------------------------